validitycrypto/erc20d/README.md

 ### Token locking/staking implementation to prevent Sybil attacks

-An private keymap structure is introduced to reduce the level of abnormal activity and delegation exploitation, the users are the ones that have to stake/lock their own tokens in order to commit to participate in a delegation event and recieve a award for doing so.
+An private keymap structure is introduced to reduce the level of abnormal activity and delegation exploitation, the users are the ones that have to stake/lock their own tokens in order to commit to a delegation event and recieve an award for doing so once concluded.

 ### Minting supply implementation for delegation rewards